topherhunt/cheatsheets/postgresql.md

     psql -d delphi_development -f delphi-structure.sql

-## Connecting to a remote database

-- `psql -h grayowlnetwork.czo1pb6i4lc0.us-east-1.rds.amazonaws.com -U grayowlmaster -d grayowl_staging --password` (specifies host, user, database, and password (supplied in a subsequent prompt))

-## Exporting & importing SQL dumps
+## Importing & exporting SQL dumps

   - `pg_dump -h hostname -U username -d database_name --password > 2016-09-27-dumpfile.psql` (dump the entire database to a PSQL file that can be executed against another database to recreate the same state.
 Connection settings take same format as psql.)

   - You can also *export a SQL dump through SSH*, which eliminates the SCP step and is handy if the server has no free disk space: `ssh grayowl "pg_dump -h hostname -U username -d database_name --password" > 2016-09-27-dumpfile.psql` (will prompt for password as normal)

   - `psql -h localhost -U grayowlmaster --password grayowl_development < 2016-06-01_grayowl_staging.psql` (imports / executes a sql dump against a specified environment)

+## Connecting to a remote database

+  - `psql -h grayowlnetwork.czo1pb6i4lc0.us-east-1.rds.amazonaws.com -U grayowlmaster -d grayowl_staging --password` (specifies host, user, database, and password (supplied in a subsequent prompt))

 ## Full-text search